microchip-pic-avr-examples/pic18f56q71-rlc-meter-mplab-mcc/README.md

 # RLC Meter Using the PIC18F56Q71 Microcontroller with MCC Melody

-This repository contains a MPLAB® X project, a LCR meter implementation using the internal resources of PIC18F56Q71 microcontroller.
+This repository contains an MPLAB® X project, a Resistance, Inductance, Capacitance (RLC) meter implementation using the internal resources of PIC18F56Q71 microcontroller.
-In this code example, the PIC18F56Q71 microcontroller will be used to implement a RLC meter using the Operational Amplifier (OPAMP), Analog-to-Digital Converter with Computation and Context (ADCCC), Direct Memory Access (DMA), Timers (TMR0, TMR4) and CLC peripherals.
+In this code example, the PIC18F56Q71 microcontroller will be used to implement a RLC meter using the Operational Amplifier (OPAMP), Analog-to-Digital Converter (ADC) with Computation and Context, Direct Memory Access (DMA), Timers (TMR0, TMR4) and Configurable Logic Cell (CLC) peripherals.
 The sinusoidal waveform is generated using the 10-bit Digital-to-Analog Converter (DAC) and other peripherals on the device (DMA, timers).
 The measurement will be displayed using serial protocols.

 Note: This project is not an measurement instrument, it was developed only for educational purpose.